Cesar525/canvas_game/WORKING TREE.md

 READ!!!  -------------
 Working on -
-monsters attacking players
-workin gon making shots hit players. currently changes -- i created a copy of shots just for the monster. monster will have their own shots class to shoot.!!!!!
+shot have to hit and damage player base on the damage of the monster.
 --------------